You are here

 How can one activity be relaxing and exciting at the same time?
 We’re not sure.
 We just know that’s how fishing works.

-You have plenty of options in South Dakota, where nearly 98% of the state’s waters are publically accessible and open for fishing.
-Fly fish for trout in a flowing Black Hills stream.
+You have plenty of options in South Dakota, where nearly 98% of the state’s waters are publicly accessible and open for fishing.
+Fly-fish for trout in a flowing Black Hills stream.
 Reel in trophy walleye from a Missouri River reservoir or land bass and crappie from a northeastern glacial lake.
 Cold winters transform the state’s bodies of water into solid, shimmering ice fishing playgrounds.
-Between a collection of creeks, rivers, and lakes & the state’s 56 state parks and recreation areas, there are fishing options a-plenty.
+Between a collection of creeks, rivers, and lakes & the state’s 56 state parks and recreation areas, there are fishing options aplenty.
 Heck, we even have a lake with a ghost town at the bottom.
-When we say there are options, we mean it (seriously, we're not just telling you a whopper, check out South Dakota Game, Fish & Park’s up-to-date Public Fishing Access map linked above).
+When we say there are options, we mean it.
+(Check out South Dakota Game, Fish & Park’s up-to-date Public Fishing Access map/.)

 It doesn’t matter if you’re a pro angler, a weekend enthusiast, or a first-timer that doesn’t know the difference between a walleye and a can of tuna.
 South Dakota has year-round fishing opportunities for everyone.
 Come see why anglers travel from all over the world to fish South Dakota.
 We’re pretty confident you’ll be, well…hooked.